IOActive/PinguBackend/README.md

 # Basic configuration

-You will need to create a .env to store your secrets.
-Eg,:
+It is necesary  to create a .env to store your secrets in case the backend is launched without using the butler command line.

 * Docker dev example